arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/preparing-hyperparameter-tuning.md

 <div style="padding:46.12% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/624531626?h=a70000a8c5&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="katib101prepare.mov"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 Before you can perform hyperparameter tuning you must select the model you wish to tune.
-To do this typically data scientists will run several models and evaluate quality metrics on the models.
+To do this you will run several models and evaluate quality metrics on the models.
 Once the ideal model has been selected you are ready to proceed to hyperparameter tuning.

 ## Identify Model for Tuning